ovska/FlameCsv/docs/docs/benchmarks.md

 # About performance

-Performance has been a key consideration for FlameCsv since its inception.
+Performance has been a key consideration for FlameCsv since the beginning.
 This means:
 - Maximum CPU utilization through SIMD hardware intrinsics
 - Minimal data copying
 - Minimal allocations